voucherifyio/commerce-tools-integration/README.md

 If you found a bug or want to suggest a new feature, please file a GitHub issue.

 ## Changelog
+- 2022-09-07 `v5.0.0`
+    - this version is not fully backward compatible due to changes in a way how [coupon text](#coupon-text) is configured
+    - change configouration of [coupon text](#coupon-text) from config in a `.ts` file to config via `COMMERCE_TOOLS_COUPON_NAMES` environment variable
+    - fix logging list of availble api extensions while using `npm run api-extension-list` command
+    - readme update
 - 2022-09-06 `v4.2.2`
     - fixed sitiuation when redemptions fails and operations on order are blocked
     - remove additional request to voucherify with metadata